 Ouija- The Mystifying Oracle

-I think we all have a great desire to know the future and as a teen I experimented with the Ouija.
+We all have a great desire to know the future, and as a teen I experimented with the Ouija Board.

 Skipping class one day, a group of girls hid out at a friend’s house.
 We played with the board and were amazed